de-nugan/AmiBootEnv/README.md

     - The USB drive should be accessible under the "Volumes:" drive in AROS.
     - Copy files from under "Volumes:" to the required locations in the "UAE:" drive.
     - The included A500 and A1200 configs will look for roms named kick13.rom and kick31.rom respectively.
-    - Hit F12 to open the Amiberry GUI, go to Paths and select "Rescan Paths" to include the new ROMs in Amiberry.
-    - To change the default config or enable Amiberry-Lite, Quit Amiberry and hit 'e' to edit user options.
-When finished, Ctrl+S to save and Ctrl+Q to quit the editor.

 #### Caveats with Raspberry Pi: ####

-- Raspberry Pi does not support the rEFInd boot selector, there is no boot-time Amiga config selection.
+- Raspberry Pi does not support the rEFInd boot selector, there is no pre-boot Amiga config selection.
+Instead, the post-boot selector menu will appear before starting emulation.
-- AmiBootEnv will currently only launch the default config specified in the user options file.
 - Amiberry-Lite is recommended for ARM.
 Due to issues with booting AROS, regular Amiberry is still the default.
+Quit Amiberry and (E)dit options to set the default version.
 - Raspberry Pi 5 or better is recommended for the best emulation experience.
 - AROS on Raspberry Pi is sloooooow.